 Fondue is not just a meal; it's an entire culinary experience.
 A vegetable fondue can be served as an appetizer or a main course.
 In this communal do-it-yourself meal, pieces of chopped vegetables are cooked individually on long skewers either in hot oil or cheese.

-Factor in at least 1/2 lb. of food per person if the fondue is going to be served as an appetizer or 1 lb. of food per person as a main course.
+Factor in at least a half a pound of food per person if the fondue is going to be served as an appetizer or one pound of food per person as a main course.
 Any leftover vegetables can be eaten the next day in a stir-fry or dipped in dressing as a snack.

-Squeeze lemon juice over the chopped vegetables to prevent the vegetables from turning brown.
+- Squeeze lemon juice over the chopped vegetables to prevent the vegetables from turning brown.

-Fill a fondue pot 1/3 of the way full with vegetable oil, grated or cubed cheese and sit the pot directly on the stove burner.
+- Fill a fondue pot 1/3 of the way full with vegetable oil, grated or cubed cheese and sit the pot directly on the stove burner.
 Traditional fondue recipes use gruyere and raclette Swiss cheeses.

 - To test whether the oil is hot enough, dip a piece of bread in the oil with a fondue fork.
 The bread should turn brown in 30 seconds.
 The cheese will melt and begin to bubble when ready.

-Transfer the fondue pot to the fondue stand using a pot holder.
+- Transfer the fondue pot to the fondue stand using a pot holder.
 Exercise extra caution as the fondue pot will be extremely hot.